Ada-Developers-Academy/core-unit-1/intro-to-object-oriented-programming/what-is-oop.md

 An **attribute** is just a specific type of **variable**: one defined within a class.
 Similarly a **method** is just a specific type of **function**: one defined within a class.

-These four words (state, behavior, attributes, and methods) aren't introducing anything new, just giving us new ways to talk about things we already know: variables and functions!
+These four words (state, behavior, attributes, and methods) aren't introducing anything new.
+Instead, they let us talk about things we already know (variables and functions) in a new context (being in a class)!

 <img src="../assets/what-is-oop_class-breakdown.png" alt="Class Breakdown" width="800" height="500"/>